guides you to the best local dishes & drinks in

 EYW wants your food stories!

-What: There’s a long tradition of beer-making in New York City (thanks, Germany!), but, like other cities around the U.S., Prohibition and big-brand competition from mass breweries took a big toll on output.
-Brooklyn, for example, was home to at least 48 breweries.
-The borough’s sudsy good times had dried up by the mid-1970s, but in the last decade, Brooklyn has reasserted itself as a major player in the U.S. craft beer world, now home to three successful breweries: The best known is Williamsburg-based Brooklyn Brewery, born in 1987; its brewmaster is a major spokesperson for U.S. craft beer and its brews—especially the ubiquitous flagship Brooklyn Lager—are found far and wide around the country and beyond.
+What: There’s a long tradition of local-beer-making in New York City (thanks, Germany!), but, like other cities around the U.S., Prohibition and big-brand competition from mass breweries took a big toll on output.
+Brooklyn, for example, was home to at least 48 breweries a century ago.
+The borough’s sudsy good times had dried up by the mid-1970s, but in the last two decades, Brooklyn has reasserted itself as a major player in the U.S. craft beer world.
+It is now home to three big craft breweries, and growing: The best known is Williamsburg-based Brooklyn Brewery, born in 1987; its brewmaster is a major spokesperson for U.S. craft beer and its brews—especially the ubiquitous flagship Brooklyn Lager—are found far and wide around the country and beyond.
 Over in Red Hook is the fast-growing Sixpoint Craft Ales (so popular it’s had to move some of its brewing to Wilkes-Barre, Penn.), known for producing innovative, hoppy beers, especially with its limited, experimental Mad Scientist series (think spelt wine, a bock beer mixed with cold-pressed Stumptown Coffee, etc.).
 Its signature Sweet Action cream ale and Brownstone brown ale, among others, routinely show up all around the city, on tap and in 16 oz cans.
 Out of Clinton Hill comes KelSo Beer Co., which uses local ingredients when possible and has garnered attention for its full-flavored, (relatively) low-alcohol beers; it’s celebrated for its pilsner but also experiments with small-batch stuff.
 Newer (and smaller) on the Brooklyn scene is Other Half Brewing Company in Carroll Gardens, specializing in big, hoppy beers and farmhouse ales.

-But this isn’t to say that NYC craft brewing lives and dies in Brooklyn.
-To the contrary, Manhattan has a bunch of brewpubs (see below) and more recent years have seen something of an explosion of new breweries in Queens and the Bronx.
+Of course, NYC craft brewing does not live and die in Brooklyn.
+Quite the contrary.
+Manhattan has a bunch of brewpubs (see below) and more recent years have seen something of an explosion of new breweries in Queens and the Bronx.
 SingleCut Beersmiths created a stir when it opened its Astoria brewery in December 2012, staking its claim as the first Queens beer brewery to operate since pre-Prohibition.
 SCB already has a nice stable of five year-round brews and takes pride in brewing entirely in Queens.
 In Long Island City is Rockaway Brewing Company—with origins, you might guess, in a Rockaway beach bungalow—and in Maspeth is the teeny “nano-scale” Bridge and Tunnel Brewery, crafting dark, flavorful beers in 1.5-barrel batches (get ’em while you can!).
 Newer still is Transmitter Brewing, under the Pulaski Bridge in Long Island City and known for experimenting with wild yeasts for its French- and Belgian-style farmhouse ales; in the same ’hood you’ll also find Big Alice Brewing, another nanobrewery doing unusual, super small-batch beers.
 And in Glendale, there's an exciting range of brews to be tried at Finback Brewery.